George W. Johnson (singer): Later life

 By 1905, Johnson's popularity had declined.
 New recording technology enabled the pressing of thousands of duplicate records from a single master, and Johnson was no longer needed to record each copy individually.
 His friend Len Spencer, now a successful artist and booking agent, hired Johnson as an office doorman.
 Johnson worked for Spencer and lived in his office building for several years, then moved back to Harlem.
-Johnson died from pneumonia and myocarditis in 1914 at the age of 67.
+Johnson died from pneumonia and myocarditis on January 23, 1914 in New York City at the age of 67.
 He was buried in an unmarked grave in Maple Grove Cemetery in Kew Gardens, Queens, New York.

 Personal life and rumors

 False rumors have circulated that Johnson died either in a racially motivated lynching, or alternatively that he was hanged after he committed murder.
 While neither story is true, Johnson did have an 'eventful' personal life.
-There is no evidence that he ever legally married or had any children, but Johnson did have at least two 'common-law wives', both of whom died while living with him.
+There is no evidence that he ever legally married or had any children, but Johnson did have at least two 'common-law wives', who both died while living with him.
 The first, an unnamed "German woman", was found dead in their apartment on West 39th Street in late 1894 or early 1895.
 No charges were filed.
 The second, Roskin Stuart, was found beaten and unconscious in their apartment on West 41st Street on October 12, 1899.
 Stuart was taken to the hospital and died a few hours later.
 Johnson was tried for first-degree murder and found not guilty.

 Honors

-In 2013 the Maple Grove historical society began a campaign to honor Johnson, and received a grant from the MusiCares Foundation to erect a plaque on his grave site.
+In 2013 the Maple Grove Historical Preservation Society began a campaign to honor Johnson, and received a grant from the MusiCares Foundation to erect a plaque on his grave site.
 On April 12, 2014, a century after his death, the singer was finally recognized in a ceremony including displays, presentations and a performance by actor Larry Marshall who impersonated Johnson.

 Also in 2013, his c.
 1896 recording of "The Laughing Song" was inducted into the Library of Congress' National Recording Registry.